-- Decide if you want to buy into a franchise or start the cleaning business yourself.
-Take a look at https://www.franchisedirect.com/cleaningfranchises/11 to see if there are opportunities for you to franchise.
+- Decide if you want to buy into a franchise or start the cleaning business yourself from scratch.
+Take a look at franchisedirect.com to see if there are opportunities for you to franchise.
 Research the pros and cons for whichever decision you make.

 - Decide if you want to use traditional cleaning products or if all natural is more your jam.
 Knowing the chemicals you want to use will also help determine your janitorial cleaning service prices.

 - Figure out your prices.
-Check out this online source, https://www.homeadvisor.com/ .
+Check out this online source, homeadvisor.com .
 You can find out what other professional janitorial contractors are charging to clean offices in your service area.
 Scale from there.

-I was just a kid, and that was over 25 years ago.
+I was just a kid, and that was over 27 years ago.
 It didn’t cost me much, maybe just about $300 for products and equipment.
-Over time, I got my business license, insurance, bond, and worker’s compensation.
-I did not get everything all at once.
-Why?
-Because I didn’t really know that I would like cleaning.
+Over time, I got my business license, insurance, bonding, and worker’s compensation.
+I even learned how to write office building cleaning contracts.

-I started cleaning in small physician offices, insurance companies, child care facilities, and a small warehouse using a simple BUT effective strategy I talked about in that article.
+I started cleaning in small physician offices, insurance companies, child care facilities, and a small warehouse using a simple BUT effective strategy that I talked about in that article.
 Plus, I learned the value of collecting the right information from the initial walk through.
 I used Customer Profile Worksheets.

-I on-boarded employees as it was never my intention to be a solopreneur.
-A few years after that, I started providing post construction cleaning.
-Here’s a list of some of those office cleaning and post construction customers right here.
+A few years after I started my janitorial service, I started providing post construction cleaning.
+Here’s a list of some of those post construction customers right here.
 I of course had a staff by then.